dharmafly/pablo-docs/_posts/2238-01-01-element-reference.md

 ## Note: Creating SVG with markup

-Unlike jQuery - which allows HTML to be created by passing in HTML markup, for example `jQuery(<span>hello<span>)`, Pablo does not support the creation of SVG elements by passing in SVG markup.
+Pablo does not (currently) support the creation of SVG elements by passing in a string of SVG markup.
 It may support this in future.

-The reason for this is that SVG elements do not have an equivalent property to HTML elements' `innerHTML`.
-See the [innerSVG](http://code.google.com/p/innersvg/) library, which can be used as a polyfill to provide this functionality.
+The reason for its omission is that SVG elements do not have an equivalent property to HTML elements' `innerHTML`.
+The [innerSVG](http://code.google.com/p/innersvg/) library should be a workable polyfill replacement.

 [resources]: http://pablojs.com/resources/#resources